Brief Course Descriptions (Full syllabi are available upon request)

 Africana Studies 450: Exploring Controversial Moments in the Black Social Movement

 What does it mean to be free?
-This course will examine some of the most controversial turns in the discourse surrounding the Black social movement in the United States since slavery.
+This course will examine some of the most controversial turns in the discourse surrounding the Black social movement in the United States from slavery to the contemporary moment.
 We will explore various forms of resistance and social thought to attain a sense of the disparate views that Black American leaders and laypersons have held regarding the most sustainable path toward liberty and equality.

 AFST/English 333: Black Women Writers Imagine the (Global) South